<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 It’s easy to guess what the client’s concern may be when you have picked up the phone and cold called them.
 It’s sometimes harder to discern the real concerns as a deal moves through the sales process.
 One of the easiest ways to understand their concerns is to ask them directly.
 Questions like: “I understand that you have a concern here.
 Do you mind sharing with me what your concern is and how we might be able to work through it together?”

 Too many deals stall in the pipeline, particularly towards the end of the buying cycle, because concerns are left unresolved.
-A simple and direct question can help elicit those concerns and move stalled deals: “Do you have any concerns that we need to resolve before you can be 100% confident in choosing us and our recommended solution?”
+A simple and direct question can help elicit those resolve concerns and move stalled deals: “Do you have any concerns that we need to resolve concerns before you can be 100% confident in choosing us and our recommended solution?”

 It is wrong to believe that your dream client will automatically share their concerns with you.
 It is wrong to believe this even at the end of the sales cycle, after you have made your boardroom presentation—regardless of how well the presentation went or how well your solution would work for your dream client.
 It is a mistake to leave this to chance, hoping that the unspoken concern will not cost you your deal.